Developer: Vik Tokai Publisher: Renovation Release: 10/90 Genre: Shooter

 As an early Genesis title I remember Whip Rush being particularly impressive.
 The multiple layers of scrolling in many of its environments really stood out coming from the NES.
 The later levels in particular stand out as they become more technological rather than organic.
 Looking on it now the presentation is inconsistent.
 There is a huge disconnect between the cartoonish colors of the enemies and the realistic shading of the backgrounds.
 It makes the game look kind of goofy.
 The music is generic rock that lies in the background and just dies.
 At the very least the gameplay is solid.

-The weapon selection is kept pretty small.
+The weapon selection is pretty small.
 There are three primary weapons: missiles, lasers, and fireballs.
-Furthermore each can be upgraded three times.
+Furthermore each can level up three times.
 Missiles feature rapid fire and limited tracking capabilities.
 The laser is the most powerful but the hardest to position in order to hit enemies.
 The fireballs are completely worthless.
 The Fireballs fire in the opposite direction of your movement which is flat out dumb.
 The game revels in placing you in tight spaces rendering this stupid weapon useless.

 The most interesting weapon is the options.
 You can equip two options at once and place them at different points around your ship.
 Depending on the weapon and position their firing direction and its shape will change as well.
 By holding down the attack button they can be shot outward as a means of attack as well.
 If it sound like R-Type I’m sure it was intentional.